Bopimo-Community/bopimo-documentation/personal-findings.md

 That's all we have on the launcher at the moment, more may be found later on, but whether or not the vulnerability will be patched or not is unknown.

+**Added note, I found the client CDN and you can get older versions of Bopimo!'s client.

 # Client Findings
 Boy could I talk about this all day long.
 But I'll just sum up the better parts.
 First off, the client is Godot, if it wasn't already obvious.
 There are a bunch of Godot scripts and files in the client source code (which I will again remind you, to NOT try to get these files.
 I did not look into the actual code.) which are, for the better part, showing a lot of behind the scenes.
 Such findings as rizz.bop and egg.gd truly do make me think of the future.
 Speaking of which,